 Background of the Problem

-The problem to be researched is whether there is a relationship between Church Leader’s spiritual formation and transformational leadership practices.
 Leadership research ought to be considered equally important as medical research due to the potential leaders can improve the world and save lives (Spoelstra et al., 2021).
 Transformational leadership (TL) is one such leadership model which ought to be researched further particularly regarding the spiritual formation of transformational leaders.
 With this in mind leader’s spiritual formation regarding beliefs such as honesty, integrity, and truthfulness are essential to understand as these characteristics are valued highly by followers (Breevaart & Zacher, 2019).
 Leaders who exhibit healthy spirituality, do so by leading with virtues such as kindness, patience, and love (Taladay & Panesar-Aguilar, 2021).
 Those who follow transformational leaders consider the values and beliefs of their leader (Usman, 2020).

 The Transformational Leadership model (TL) originated by Burns, was developed further by Bass who highlighted four main leadership categories which are idealized influence, inspirational motivation, intellectual stimulation, and individualized consideration (Bass, 1985).
 TL’s develop vision to clarify new directions for organizations while also encouraging employees to grow personally by thinking in new ways and accepting the challenge of beneficial change (Yue et al., 2019).
 The importance of relationships between TL’s and employees is essential as a foundational TL function is to inspire followers through building trust with them (Ewell, 2018).
 Followers begin to imitate their leader once trust and confidence is established and therefore relationships between TL’s and their followers become highly significant.